Read about how we make our rings

 For me, the idea of an unopened can of coffee sitting in the back of someone's pantry for so many years is a reminder of the frugality of that great generation which was permanently impressed upon them during the war.

-We wanted something to class up our beloved weathered maple and coffee ring and we jumped to bronze because of it's slight reddish hue.
+We wanted something to class up our beloved weathered maple and coffee ring and we jumped to yellow because of it's brightness.
 It's subtle and helps the coffee pop rather than stealing the attention.